(in chronological order)

 While working at Oracle+Bronto I had a volunteer opportunity to co-lead the "Sounds Of Commerce" installation — a concept project to turn some of our tracking data

 in to music via MIDI.
 I wrote a blog post about that so I won't go into details here:

 What I would like to mention about it is how fun it was, what a great learning experience it was, and that I got to work with some really bright people who helped a lot with various aspects of the project!
-I may publish a YouTube video about how I built the MIDI controllers seen below in the pictures.
+I may publish a YouTube video about how I designed and built the MIDI controllers seen below in the pictures.

 I took raw, anonymized tracking data and turned it into a variety of MIDI files.
 I handed that to my partner who then used Ableton Live to orchestrate an interactive audio-visual experience that people ended up having a lot of fun with!

 Secret Orchestra is an original music group I started in 2007 after the trio had already played together as a rhythm section in various other projects.
 It became apparent that we had a connection and shared some similar musical ideas.
 However, we also brought our very different backgrounds into the mix creating a strong dynamic and a wide spectrum of musical space to play in.
 Although I am the “leader” of the group and write a lot of the music, I am the youngest member and sometimes defer to the knowledge and experience of my elder band mates.
 Yuko contributes original compositions, as well, and we all contribute to arrangements and aesthetics when appropriate.
 Furthermore, improvisation is at the center of their music, leaving all of us open to create our own parts or to work within the composer’s guidelines.
 Through a mix of composition and improvisation the overall musical aesthetic is grounded in a sense of direction and an exploration of colors, textures, silence, and rhythmic and melodic structures.